-The “About Us” page interestingly begins with: Who Said…“You will never be good enough.
+The “About Us” page interestingly begins with Who Said…“You will never be good enough.
 Nobody wants you.
 Who do you think you are?
 You’ll never amount to anything.
 Your past will always be here to remind you of the person you used to be.
-Nobody is going to agree to your idea.
+Nobody is going to agree with your idea.
 You’ll never be successful.
 You’re useless.”

 Whether these words are spoken to someone as a child or as an adult, the words can have a lasting impact.
 Words definitely have power and can be used to tear down or build each other up.
 For years, I was plagued with negativity as a result of words that were spoken to me.
 I believed every negative word and learned to put on a good “act” that everything was fine.

 I had to learn who I really was and embrace the reality that I have a past, but my past nor the words spoken to me had any control over my present or my future.
 I made necessary adjustments which included learning to speak life and not death over myself consistently and daily.
 It is very important that we pay attention to the words that we speak.

 Death and life are in the power of the tongue, and those who love it and indulge in it will eat its fruit and bear the consequences of their words.
 Proverbs 18:21 AMP

 Words kill, words give life; they’re either poison or fruit—you choose.
 Proverbs 18:21 MSG

 Consider the following options to change your thought life:

 - Pray and seek God for restoration of who you are in Him.

 - Be attentive to triggers that cause negative self-talk.
 If at all possible, avoid these negative triggers or make purposeful steps to change the way you respond to those triggers.